 The College does not condone "working off the clock".
 Employees are expected to accurately report all hours worked on their official time record and seek approval from their supervisor if the need should arise to work hours above their regularly scheduled hours.

-Supervisors are accountable for authorizing hours worked beyond an employee's regular schedule and for approving, in a timely manner, all hours worked in a pay period in accordance with the College payroll schedule.
+Supervisors are accountable for authorizing hours worked beyond an employee's regular schedule and for approving, promptly, all hours worked in a pay period in accordance with the College payroll schedule.

 Non-exempt/hourly staff